YaswanthaGoteka/AI-Vioce-Assistant-Rose-/README.md

 - Practice with OpenAI API: Built as a learning project to practice integrating OpenAI’s API with Python.

-Requirements
+## Requirements
-Python 3.7+
+- Python verion 3.7+

-openai Python package
+- openai Python package

-speech_recognition package
+- speech_recognition package

-A working microphone
+- A working microphone

-OpenAI API key (You need to obtain your own key from OpenAI)
+- OpenAI API key (You need to obtain your own key from OpenAI)

-Installation
-Install the required Python libraries:

-bash
-Copy
-Edit
-pip install openai speechrecognition
-Set your OpenAI API key as an environment variable or insert it in the script:

-bash
-Copy
-Edit
-export OPENAI_API_KEY="your_api_key_here"
-Usage
+## Usage:
-Run the assistant script:
+- Run the assistant script:

-bash
-Copy
-Edit
-python Rose.py
-Speak commands clearly when prompted.
+- Speak commands clearly when prompted.
 Rose will listen, process your request, and respond accordingly.

-Notes
+Notes:
-This project is primarily a learning tool to practice using the OpenAI API with speech recognition.
+- This project is primarily a learning tool to practice using the OpenAI API with speech recognition.

-The assistant’s capabilities depend on the quality of your microphone and your OpenAI subscription limits.
+- The assistant’s capabilities depend on the quality of your microphone and your OpenAI subscription limits.

-You can extend Rose by adding custom commands or integrating other APIs for more functionalities.
+- You can extend Rose by adding custom commands or integrating other APIs for more functionalities.